 In addition to supporting local and State energy goals, however, the purpose of the solar energy regulations in the Town Code includes "Protecting scenic and environmental resources from the impact of major solar energy facilities on parklands, trails, wetlands, wildlife, scenery, floodplains, historical and cultural sites, and recreational activities."
 Term leases of agricultural land for solar and/or wind energy generating infrastructure represent potential supplemental income for owners of large land parcels.
 The Town, therefore, must balance the needs of agricultural landowners with the community goal of viewshed preservation.
-In order to minimize the impact of energy infrastructure on the Town's abundant scenic resources, it is recommended that Guilderland initiate a solar capacity analysis of lands within the Town, upon which a Solar Overlay District could be based.
-As technology and best practices in the field of agriculture continue to evolve, it is recommended that the Town consider provisions to allow "agrivoltaics" or "dual use" arrangements in which energy infrastructure and agricultural production can compatibly take place on the same land parcel.
+In order to minimize the impact of energy infrastructure on the Town's abundant scenic resources, it is recommended that Guilderland initiate a solar capacity analysis of lands within the Town, upon which a Solar Overlay District Solar Floating Zone could be based.
+The solar capacity analysis would include items such as transmission line capacity, priority agricultural lands, and proximity to identified scenic views/scenic corridors of the Helderberg Escarpment in the zoning districts where large scale, ground mounted solar facilities are allowed.

+As technology and best practices in the field of agriculture continue to evolve, it is recommended that the Town continue to encourage consider provisions to allow "agrivoltaics"

+or "dual use" arrangements in which energy infrastructure and agricultural production can compatibly take place on the same land parcel.

 A-7.
-Create opportunities for light retail/farm service businesses on US-20 near the Princetown municipal line in a manner that is consistent with rural design guidelines and the character of the surrounding area.
+Create opportunities for local light retail/farm service businesses on US-20 near the Princetown municipal line in a manner that is consistent with rural design guidelines and the character of the surrounding area.

 The great majority of business activity in the Town of Guilderland is conducted along Western Avenue between the intersection with Carman Road/NY-146 and the Albany City line to the southeast.
 There are far fewer commercial offerings, however, serving northern areas of the Town.
 Limited Local Business (LB) zoning exists at Western Turnpike's intersections with Dunnsville Road and State Route 158, but the need to travel toward Albany to procure most goods and services contributes to traffic congestion along stretches of Western Avenue in more densely populated areas of Town.
-To better serve residents of rural parts of Town and to reduce vehicle miles traveled (VMT) for commercial trips, it is recommended that the Town evaluate opportunities to expand opportunities for additional light retail and/or farm service businesses along Western Turnpike between State Route 158 and the Princetown Town line, provided that such businesses conform to rural design guidelines that ensure compatibility with the character of the surrounding area.
+To better serve residents of rural parts of Town and to reduce vehicle miles traveled (VMT) for commercial trips, it is recommended that the Town evaluate opportunities to expand opportunities for additional local light retail and/or farm service businesses along Western Turnpike between State Route 158 and the Princetown Town line, provided that such businesses conform to rural design guidelines that ensure compatibility with the character of the surrounding area.
+Uses such as farm implement store, farm machinery sales and service and garden facility/nursery are uses allowed in the Agriculture, RA3 District and RA5 District subject to Special Use Permit approval.
+The current Town zoning Law permits Local Retail uses to operate in a building up to 20,000 square feet.
+Limited public water and sewer are available west of the NYS Route 158/Western Turnpike intersection and would require new commercial uses to utilize private wells and septic systems.